zamfi/cca-computational-practices-2-spring-2019/README.md

 Change into the `hello-world` directory (using `cd hello-world`) and run `npm start`.
 After a couple of minutes, you should see some "complation succeeded" text with what looks like a URL.
 That URL won't work -- because you're not on the same local network as your server.
 Instead, copy the `External IP` from the VM instances page, open up your web browser, and visit *your-ip*`:3000`.
 For my instance, this was `35.227.190.43:3000` -- you should see a React logo!

+You can stop the server by typing control-C (`^C`).
+Also: use the up/down arrow keys to cycle through previous commands on the command line.
+Try it: run the server again by pressing the up arrow once and then pressing return.

 #### Replacing the generic React starter app

 Once you get to this point, open a second terminal window by clicking on `SSH` again.
-In this terminal, use the `nano` program to edit the file `src/App.js`.
+In this terminal, change to the hello-world directory with `cd hello-world` and then use the `nano` program to edit the file `src/App.js`, using the full command `nano src/App.js`.
 Add some text about yourself!
 Format it nicely, and show us your new CSS chops by styling through `src/App.css`.
+Within `nano`, you can save your changes with control-O (`^O` -- that's an "oh", not a "zero") and exit with control-X (`^X`).

-Next, you'll replace the generic React server app with the code from [wishing-well](http://github.com/zamfi/wishing-well), our real starting point for Project 1!
+Once your'e done, replace the generic React server app with the code from [wishing-well](http://github.com/zamfi/wishing-well), our real starting point for Project 1!
 Copy the contents of wishing-well's `src/App.js` and `src/App.css` into your project.

 #### Extending the wishing well